reveware/drill-down/README.md

 It consists of a Web App that should eventually serve as a framework to drive a 3D render pipepline, to present the user with a personalized `POV FPS`.

-you can find more information about the idea and conceptsand [Docs](./docs/), as well as a postman collection and technical details to get started.
+you can find more information about the idea and concept in the [Docs](./docs/), as well as a postman collection and technical details to get started.

 ## Contributing